AmeliaSZK/hearthlands-optimizer/README.md

   * 0.5 Tree Forestry
   * 0.25 Well

-## Unsollicited Contributions and Pull Requests
+## Unsolicited Contributions and Pull Requests
+This sections explicits boundaries and absences of boundary for unsolicited contributions/pull requests.

 ### Welcomed contributions
 * Remarking offensive wording from a social justice perspective.
 Ableist slurs like "idiot" are includes.
 TERFs, SWERFs, ace/aro exclusitionists, and truscums concerns are excluded.
 * Remarking that some of my documentation is unclear, unhelpful, or too much.
 This include commit messages etc.